cobbler/koan/docs/cobbler-register.rst

 Environment variables
 #####################

-cobbler-register respects the `COBBLER_SERVER` variable to specify the cobbler server to use.
+cobbler-register respects the `COBBLER_SERVER` variable to specify the Cobbler server to use.
 This is a convenient way to avoid using the ``--server`` option.
-This variable is set automatically on systems installed via cobbler, assuming standard kickstart templates are used.
+This variable is set automatically on systems installed via Cobbler, assuming standard kickstart templates are used.
 If you need to change this on an installed system, edit ``/etc/profile.d/cobbler.{csh,sh}``.